Records Business Centre

 I am under 18 years of age.
 Can I get a police check?

 As well, persons under the age of 25 years are highly unlikely to have any information for which a VS screening check is required.
-Our recommendation is that the employer considers a Criminal Record & Judicial Matters Check (formerly known as a Police Information Check or PIC) which is just as comprehensive, and less expensive.
+Our recommendation is that the employer considers a Criminal Record & Judicial Matters Check which is just as comprehensive.
 However, we will process VS checks for applicants 18-25 years of age if requested, and if eligible.

 I am attending post-secondary school and living in Hamilton as a student.
 Can I get a screening check done here?